bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 &ldquo;Drink, then tell me what&rsquo;s wrong.&rdquo; The barmaid emphatically pushed the liquor into Veronica&rsquo;s hand.
 Her lips curled.
 Her kind hazel eyes seemed like they could see through Veronica&rsquo;s soul.

-Veronica tried her best not to stare at the barmaid as she glided from behind the counter, with trays of food and drinks, dancing to the rhythm of the city&rsquo;s personell.
+Veronica tried her best not to stare at the barmaid as she glided from behind the counter, with trays of food and drinks, dancing to the rhythm of the city&rsquo;s personnel.
 Her green-plaid skirt fell to her ankles, but managed to drift around the barmaid, never once getting in the way, and always covered by the grey apron.
 Veronica wondered if the barmaid managed to keep at it by magic.
 A few minutes later, the barmaid caught her eye, and Veronica felt herself blush despite herself.

 Every few minutes the barmaid came over, and laced her hand through Veronica&rsquo;s fingers, squeezing her hand as if she already knew what was wrong.
 It was like she knew what Veronica needed in the moment.
 Miraculously, during the entire time, Veronica never once needed to worry about the gruff man bothering her.